julyndav/PowerBI/UK_National_Rail/README.md

 ### General Insights:
 <b>Enhancing Online Sales Channel:</b>

-With 59% of purchases being made online, there is a clear trend towards digital transactions.
+With 59% of purchases done online, there is a clear trend towards digital transactions.
 Investing in improving the online purchasing experience, such as optimizing the website or mobile app for easier navigation and quicker transactions, could lead to increased sales and revenue.

 <b>Utilization of Discount Railcard:</b>